techno-tim/techno-tim.github.io/_posts/2022-03-26-k3s-etcd-ansible.md

 extra_agent_args: ""
 ```

+I would change these values unless you know what you are doing.
+It will most likely not work for you but listing for posterity.

-*Note: These are for an advanced use case.
+> *Note: These are for an advanced use case.
 There isn't a one size fits all setting for everyone and their needs, I would try using k3s without these before changing.
 This could have undesired effects like nodes going offline, pods jumping or being removed, etc...
-This might come at the cost of stability*
+Using these args might come at the cost of stability*

-I would not use these unless you know what you are doing.
-It will most likely not work for you but listing for posterity.
+{: .prompt-danger }

 ```yaml
 extra_server_args: "--no-deploy servicelb --no-deploy traefik --write-kubeconfig-mode 644 --kube-apiserver-arg default-not-ready-toleration-seconds=30 --kube-apiserver-arg default-unreachable-toleration-seconds=30 --kube-controller-arg node-monitor-period=20s --kube-controller-arg node-monitor-grace-period=20s --kubelet-arg node-status-update-frequency=5s"